NaturalIO/captains-log/README.md

 }
 ```

-## Best practice with test suit
+## Best practice with rstest

-We provides proc macro #[logfn], nice to combine with rstest.
+We provides proc macro [logfn], the following example shows how to combine with rstest.

 * When you have large test suit, you want to know which logs belong to which test case.

 * Sometimes your test crashes, you want to find the responsible test case.

+* The time spend in each test.

 ``` rust
 use rstest::*;